-• The Local Government Pension Scheme (LGPS) for police staff, administered by North Yorkshire County Council.
-This is a funded defined benefit final salary scheme, meaning that the Group and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets;
+• The Local Government Pension Scheme (LGPS) for police staff, administered by North Yorkshire County Council (NYCC).
+This is a funded defined benefit final salary scheme, meaning that the Group and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets.
+For service up to 31 March 2014 this was a final salary scheme.
+For service after that date benefits are accrued based on career average salary.